 Philadelphia is a very large city located in the state of Pennsylvania.
 With a population of 1,576,251 people and 409 constituent neighborhoods, Philadelphia is the largest community in Pennsylvania.
 Philadelphia has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Philadelphia has more people living here who work in computers and math than 95% of the places in the US.

-One downside of living in Philadelphia is that it can take a long time to commute to work.
-In Philadelphia, the average commute to work is 33.48 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly city.
-Many of Philadelphia’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Philadelphia, however, the average commute to work is quite long.
+On average, people spend 33.26 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-The per capita income in Philadelphia in 2018 was $29,644, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $118,576 for a family of four.
+The per capita income in Philadelphia in 2018 was $32,344, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $129,376 for a family of four.
 However, Philadelphia contains both very wealthy and poor people as well.